Parents track down kidnapping suspect, tackle him in the mall

 “He started running up our business card, to which Ashley had the notion of ‘Well, let’s just leave it and we’ll see where it goes,'” John said.

-They tracked purchases at Victoria Secret and Footlocker, and then they spotted Andrews in JCPenney.
+They tracked purchases at Victoria’s Secret and Footlocker, and then they spotted Andrews in JCPenney.
 John said he tackled the suspect, and held him down until authorities arrived and arrested him.

 Andrews was booked in the Clark County Jail on suspicion of kidnapping, theft of a motor vehicle, reckless endangerment, possession of a stolen vehicle and attempting to elude from an earlier case in Vancouver.